nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 The `sort` command functions similarly to its `list` counterpart in terms of display.
 Both the commands will display the entries accordingly depending on the entry type specified for the command.
 The difference is that the `sort` command will sort the entries according to the importance of the entry.

-Due to its similar nature to the `list` command, the `sort` command extends the `list` command to minimize re-implmenting the same behaviour twice.
+Due to its similar nature to the `list` command, the `sort` command extends the `list` command to minimize re-implementing the same behaviour twice.
 This is also done to further enforce DRY.
 The `sort` command also has a `SearchType` parameter.
 The `SearchType` parameter is optional.
 The `sort` command takes in an additional `Ordering` parameter as well.
 The `Ordering` parameter is optional. the `Ordering` parameter allows the user to specify whether the entries should be sorted in ascending or descending order.

 Since `sort` is a newly implemented feature, a new parser `SortCommandParser`.
 Similar to its `list` counterpart, `SortCommandParser` will handle the creation of the 3 kinds of sort commands.
 Similar to above, the `SortCommandParser` will also handle the parsing of the `SearchType` and `Ordering` parameters.
 Now the `parse()` method can return any of the 3 sort commands.